-I’ve always liked Mia’s attitude and she hasn’t disappointed.
-If she’s in the lead at the third bend she doesn’t get beaten.
-If not, she chucks it in.
+I’ve always liked Mia’s attitude and she never disappointed.
+If she was in the lead at the third bend she didn’t get beaten.
+If not, she showed character and chucked it in.
 She won A7 and A6 races back to back and than an A5 to make it three from four.
 Another A6 followed on 10.3.22 in 29 seconds dead.
-Unfortunately she tweaked a muscle in her A5 on 15.3.22 and has had a couple of weeks off but will revert to trials shortly.
-Mia has the best win to run ratio of our dogs.
+Unfortunately she tweaked a muscle in her A5 on 15.3.22 and had to have a couple of weeks off.
+Mia then had the best win to run ratio of our dogs.

 Mia duly came into season at the same time as Bonnie and Absinthe (isn’t that so often the way!)
-It’s taken her four trials to get back on the racing strength but on her second start she really showed us what she can do.
+It took her five trials to get back on the racing strength but on her second start she really showed us what she could do.
 She missed the break but still pulled herself to the lead at the second bend and just faded into third on the home straight due to lack of fitness post-season.
-She looks to be a good thing next time out as long as she doesn’t turn in the traps again as she has been seen to do!
+She looked to be a good thing next time out as long as she didn’t excitedly turn in the traps again as she has been seen to do!

 Noduff Dunes’ race videos in date order